 When treated independently, treatment for schizophrenia and addiction both typically involve a combination of medications, psychotherapy, rehabilitation education and self-help groups.

 Generally, detox—the process of removing drugs from the user’s system—is the first step in dual diagnosis treatment.
 Once the user’s body is free of the substance, a clinical team can better assess the patient’s schizophrenia symptoms and determine the best course of treatment.

 Antipsychotic medications are usually prescribed to help alleviate symptoms of schizophrenia caused by chemical imbalances in the brain.
 Sometimes, several drugs may be tested before finding the right medication to treat a patient’s specific chemical imbalance.

 While taking medication to manage their symptoms, dual diagnosis patients also attend various therapies to address the underlying causes of their disorders.
 One of the most common forms of therapy used in dual diagnosis is family therapy.
 Many individuals suffering from schizophrenia are part of high-stress families.
 Family therapy can help to reduce the amount and severity of stressors that can act as a trigger for both schizophrenia and substance abuse.

 Cognitive behavioral therapy (CBT) is another common type of therapy used to treat co-occurring schizophrenia and addiction.
 CBT helps the patient identify specific behaviors or ways of thinking that contribute to their addiction, as well as their schizophrenia.
 It can also help patients learn to manage symptoms of schizophrenia, such as auditory hallucinations, that may persist even when taking antipsychotic medications.

 Recovery from schizophrenia and addiction is 100 percent achievable.
-If you or a loved one is suffering from co-occurring disorders, please contact us today for help finding a dual diagnosis treatment program.
+If you or a loved one is suffering from co-occurring disorders, please contact a rehab specialist for help finding a dual diagnosis treatment program.